On-Air

 The impact has been measurable: 20% more MQLs on average across client accounts, and real growth in marketing-sourced pipeline.

-Step 4: Measure and Maximize - prove it, then improve it
+Step 4: Measure and Maximize - prove revenue attribution, then improve it

-This matters most for teams targeting large enterprise accounts, where measuring success by inbound leads is a losing game - only 5-8% of leads from named accounts are acquired through paid inbound, with the rest closed by sales teams.
+This matters most for teams targeting large enterprise accounts, where measuring success by inbound leads is a losing game - only 5-8% of leads from named accounts are acquired through paid inbound (based on our agency data across 5 B2B accounts, 2024), with the rest closed by B2B sales teams.
+That's the case for tighter sales and marketing alignment: attribution data only helps if SDRs and marketing are working from the same account list.
 To improve and prove LinkedIn ROI, you need to measure influence across the full buyer journey, since LinkedIn is especially powerful for influencing B2B buyers before they raise their hand.

 With Revenue Attribution, opportunity data from your CRM can be mapped back to clicks, campaigns, audiences, and assets - helping marketing teams understand how LinkedIn activity contributed to real revenue outcomes.

-For B2B teams trying to defend budget, optimize spend, or make the case for more investment, this is where attribution becomes critical: connecting awareness and educational spend to real business outcomes.
+For B2B teams trying to defend budget, optimize spend, or make the case for more investment, this is where B2B marketing attribution becomes critical: connecting awareness and educational spend to real business outcomes.

 The Companies tab identifies highly engaged accounts based on LinkedIn activity.
 The recommendation from the session: don't just look at this data - push it to SDRs so they can prioritize outreach based on who's actually engaging.